Senior Analyst, Compensation Salary

 Common Career Paths for Senior Analyst, Compensation

 Senior Compensation Analysts who transition into a Director of Compensation role may receive large pay increases as the latter position pays an average $123K per year.
-Senior Compensation Analysts most often move into positions as Compensation Managers or Compensation Managers; those groups report median salaries that are $10K higher and $17K higher, respectively.
+Senior Compensation Analysts typically move into roles as Compensation Managers or Compensation Managers, and those positions pay $11K more and $18K more, respectively.

 Popular Skills for Senior Analyst, Compensation

-Senior Compensation Analysts report a narrow range of specific skills.
+Senior Compensation Analysts report using a pretty varied skill set on the job.
 Most notably, skills in Microsoft Excel, Benefits & Compensation, Data Analysis, and Microsoft Office are correlated to pay that is above average.
-It is often found that people who know Data Analysis are also skilled in Microsoft Office.
+Most people experienced in Data Analysis also know Microsoft Office.